Christine-N-Mwaura/Portfolio-project/README.md

 ## Support and contact details
 {In case of any issues contact me on the contacts section on the site.
 Feel free to comment!!}
 ### License
+{Please refer to the license file in this project.}